kczerniawski/kczerniawski/README.md

 ## Hi there 👋 I'm Kyle!
 My pronouns are he/him.

 I am a hard worker who likes to turn crazy ideas into reality.
-I am truly passionate about leveraging technology to make people's lives more simple.
+I have a particular interest in working with data, as it has quickly became a vital resource in today's world.

 Here are some fun facts about me:
 - 🌎 I am based in Central NJ